alecrios/css-style-guide/README.md

 ### Condensed format for alignment

-For a set of single-property rules with the same property, aligning them with each other without empty lines in-between makes it easier to compare values.
+For a set of single-property rules of the same type, aligning them with each other without empty lines in-between makes it easier to compare values.
 This is a special exception to other rules.

 ``` css
 /* Wrong */